FAQ

 As you may have guessed, I'm not a graphics designer so the layout may be too small on some devices or too big on others.
 If you have suggestions for better layout, colours, text, etc or find things that don't work then either contact me or post them on the forum.
 I'm also happy to have ideas of things you would like to see on the website or ways to help people find their way around.

 Unfortunately the upgrade was forced on me by my (ex)hosting company.
-They refused to support the ageing hardware the website was running on and shut it down several times citing "security" issues, but refused to give me any details or evidence.
+They refused to support the aging hardware the website was running on and shut it down several times citing "security" issues, but refused to give me any details or evidence.

 So I was looking at a significant rewrite of old code and re-implementing the caching servers, or starting afresh using modern frameworks.
 I used the Covid19 lockdown of 2020 to write a new website.